 FOCUS ON EDUCATION As with the other successful Bancroft-Arnesen expeditions, Access Water will seek to build a network through partner organizations like TERI, WAGGGS, UNESCO, Young Pioneers of China, that empowers teachers to raise awareness, understanding and reflection amongst young people on the key issues of access to water and to help them formulate an agenda for action.
 The initiative will educate young people and engage them by means of technology and educational methodology and curriculum.

-The expedition series, titled Access Water, will lead a conversation with millions of youth around the world to inspire the future leaders of the world to demand safe and abundant world, starting with access to clean water
+GOAL The goal is to lead a conversation with millions of youth that will raise awareness, incite advocacy and inspire the future leaders of the world to demand a safe and abundant world, starting with access to clean water

 TEAM World renowned explorers Ann Bancroft and Liv Arnesen, along with 6 women explorers from around the globe, each representing their continent and its own unique water crisis

 Ann Bancroft, Minnesota, USA